top of page

 Apr 13 min read

-Innovation - turning ideas into action: Lessons from the Co-Lab in Harrogate
+Innovation - turning ideas into action: lessons from the Co-Lab in Harrogate

 Inside, we were immersed in a space alive with curiosity, connection, and shared stories.
 A gathering of entrepreneurs, creatives, tech innovators and those driving change asking one simple question: How do ideas become real?